World's Top 13 Greatest (Designer) Shoe Museums

 - MARIKINA SHOE MUSEUM - City of Marikina, island of Luzon, Philippines.
 "Home of the World's Largest Shoe" and recipient of more than 800 pairs of shoes donated by former first lady Imelda Marcos.

-- Salvatore Ferragamo Museum - Florence, Italy.
-Fashion museum dedicated to the life and work of Italian shoe designer Salvatore Ferragamo and his eponymous company.
+- Salvatore Ferragamo Museum - since 1995.
+Florence, Italy.
+"Museo Salvatore Ferragamo is a company museum dedicated to the history of the Ferragamo company, the life of its founder and his creations."
 The museum contains 10,000 models of shoes created and owned by Ferragamo from the 1920s until his death in 1960.

 - TUSPM SHOE MUSEUM - since 1976.
 At Temple University School of Podiatric Medicine, Philadelphia, Pennsylvania, U.S.A.
 Includes roughly 900 pairs of shoes, 250 of which are on display on the sixth floor of the TUSPM main building.
 The displays focus on the question of why people wear shoes.